fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

 ### FSharp.Core

-Although we do not officially support forwards-compatibility, we do strive to ensure that older compilers can reference newer versions and "use the new features".
-At the same time, if something like `String.replicate` were to return a nullable string, that would be bad and antithetical to the spirit of F#.
+Older compilers must be able to reference newer versions of FSharp.Core.

-So, FSharp.Core will also need to be selective annotated, applying nullability to things only when we actually intend `null` values to be accepted or come out of a function.
+FSharp.Core will be selective annotated, applying nullability to things only when we actually intend `null` values to be accepted or come out of a function.
 Specifically, we can:

 * Apply `[<NonNullTypes(true)>]` at the module level for the assembly
 * Apply `[<Nullable>]` on every input type we wish to accept `null` values for